jyouturner/groom4j/README.md

 ## Project Goal

-This project aims to revolutionize Java development assistance by focusing on task "grooming" rather than direct code generation.
+This project aims to provide Java development assistance by focusing on task "grooming" rather than direct code generation.
 Our approach is designed to:

 1. Support entry-level developers by providing a clear path forward before coding begins.
 2. Integrate seamlessly with existing development processes, including Jira workflows.